VooPoo VMate Review

 Buttons: Also on the top of the device you'll find all the buttons.
 They are on either side of the mod, with the fire button on one side (taking up the whole side) and the +/- buttons on the opposite side (each taking up half of the side with a separator between them).
 The buttons start at the top of the VMate and curve down the sides.
 Buttons cannot be pressed down from the top, and are instead activated by pushing in on them from the sides.
 I feel like this configuration is better suited for the device and feels more natural.
 Buttons are nice and clicky and responsive.

-With the way the buttons are done, it might be easy for you to mistake one side with the other and start adjusting your watts or temp when you meant to fire it, especially if you aren't looking at your device or haven't been using it for long.
+With the way the buttons are done, it might be easy for you to mistake one side with the other and start adjusting your watts or temp when you meant to fire it AT first, especially if you aren't looking at your device or haven't been using it for long.
 I found that it's fairly easy for me to determine which side the fire button is on just by holding the device in my hand as the screen juts out from the mod more than the plate on the back allowing me to easily identify how I need to hold it to fire it with my index finger.
 That's another thing, if you're left handed, you'll likely be firing it with your index finger unless you want to palm the screen.
 Similarly, if you're right handed, you'll be firing it with your thumb for the same reason.
 This is really a matter of personal preference for the individual and I feel it is comfortable to fire the VMate either way.

 Screen/Menu: On the front of the device is a large glass plate that is contoured our from the device and that houses the screen.
 The screen is not the entire height of the device and only really takes up about half of that real estate.
 One thing to note about the screen, it's a finger print magnet as well as the glass on the backside of the mod.
 You're not going to find a color screen here as the screen on the VMate is very similar to the one found on the Mojo.
 In fact, the UI is pretty exact to how it is on the Mojo, so pardon my copy/paste: The menu system is very simplistic and allows you to select Power Mode or Memory Mode, lock your device, view device information, see firmware version and, while in TC mode, set your ohms and can change the TCR values.
 The values for TCR seem to be custom VooPoo values specific to the device, so read the manual for information on changing that as the values are not similar to most devices.